TheM1ddleM1n/LinuxChromeOS/README.md

 sudo apt install nano
 ```

-Run `neofetch` after installing to see your Linux info 😄
+Run `neofetch` after installing to see your Linux info! 😄

 ---